 They are winning.
 That’s unacceptable.
 Don’t give them that kind of power over you.

-If you fail to learn from your experiences and refuse to turn your misery into proactivity, you are only hurting yourself…and you deserve better than that.
+If you fail to learn from your experiences and refuse to turn your misery into proactivity, you are only hurting yourself, and I think we can both agree that you deserve much better than that.

 Have you ever had a bad professional experience?
 What happened and how did you deal with it?
 Did you spend too much time mourning, questioning yourself, and crying into your cup at that pity party, or did you take charge and fight for yourself?
 Do you feel you’re better off now?
 Tell us in the comments!